GSA/digitalgov-pra/_pages/clearance-types/index.md

 title: Types of PRA clearance
 permalink: /clearance-types/
 anchors:
-  - name: Normal clearance
+  - name: Standard clearance
   - name: Common Form clearance
   - name: Generic clearance
   - name: Expedited/Emergency clearance
 ---

-In addition to the [normal PRA clearance]({{'/clearance-process/' | relative_url}}), there are many other types of clearances.
+In addition to the [standard PRA clearance]({{'/clearance-process/' | relative_url}}), there are many other types of clearances.
 These labels can be confusing, but are used only in very specific circumstances.
 We’re here to help get you on the right track to approval.

-1. **Normal** clearance, for New requests, Revision and Extension requests, and Reinstatement requests.
+1. **Standard** clearance, for New requests, Revision and Extension requests, and Reinstatement requests.
 2. **Common Form** clearance, for a form already approved and in use by another agency.
 3. **Generic** clearance, which includes the fast-track process after it's granted.
 4. **Emergency/Expedited** review and clearance (used in very limited cases).

-## Normal clearance
+## Standard clearance

 The vast majority of PRA approval requests [go through our standard approval process]({{'/clearance-process/' | relative_url}}).